 Fifty percent (50%) MSN tuition discount for full-time employees, including weekend option; 25% tuition discount for part-time employees.
 There is no discount for employees that are PRN.
 Students must indicate on their registration paperwork their employment status, facility, and 3⁄4 ID number for verification.

-HCA Midwest Division Scholarship/Loan Program
+HCA Midwest Division Loan Program

-This program offers a combination of scholarship and loan funding to BSN students.
+This program offers loan funding to BSN students.
 Students who receive the funding agree to a work commitment as a registered nurse following graduation from the College.

 Government Aid